Nursing Internship Program

 - Program end date: August 12, 2022

 Applications for nursing internship positions at Independence will open on November 15, 2021.

 Nursing internships at community health centers:

-Applications for nursing internship positions at community health centers are now closed.
-Please check back in November for information on the 2022 program.
+Applications for nursing internship positions at community health centers will open on November 15, 2021.

 For more information, please contact Anjelica.Hicks@ibx.com.